Multi-tracers, multi-surveys: a joint Fisher analysis of DESI+PFS: Discussion

 \subsection{Complementarity with simulation-based priors and implications for \(\Mnu\)}

+SBPs achieve a similar effect through a different route.
+Chudaykin et al.~\cite{Chudaykin:2026nls} reported that field-level SBPs shrink the \(b_1\) posterior by 30--40\% for all DESI tracers, comparable to what the joint multi-tracer Fisher achieves directly from the data.
+The two approaches share a target (informative \(b_1\) priors) but differ at the source: SBPs derive \(b_1\) constraints from simulated galaxy--halo connections, while the joint Fisher derives them from cross-spectra between observed galaxy populations.
+The latter (free of simulations and HOD-model assumptions by construction) provides a cross-check on whether SBP-calibrated \(b_1\) values are consistent with what the data themselves imply.

-As established in \cref{sec:sbp_comparison}, multi-survey priors and SBPs constrain the same parameters through independent mechanisms.
-This independence makes them a direct cross-check on the \(S_8\) tension.
-Chudaykin et al.~\cite{Chudaykin:2026nls} report that field-level SBPs shift \(\se\) downward by \(\sim\!2\sigma\) relative to conservative priors, and whether this shift originates in the HOD modeling or in new physics is currently unresolved.
-A future PFS\(\times\)DESI multi-tracer analysis that reproduces this shift without HOD input would strengthen the new-physics interpretation; a null result would point to systematic biases in the galaxy--halo connection.
+This independence makes the two approaches a direct cross-check on the \(S_8\) tension.
+Chudaykin et al.~\cite{Chudaykin:2026nls} reported that field-level SBPs shift \(\se\) downward by \(\sim\!2\sigma\) relative to conservative priors, and whether this shift originates in the HOD modeling or in new physics is currently unresolved.
+A future PFS\(\times\)DESI joint multi-tracer analysis that reproduces this shift without HOD input would strengthen the new-physics interpretation; a null result would point to systematic biases in the galaxy--halo connection.

-The optimal strategy combines both approaches---multi-survey priors for \(b_1\), \(\Pshot\), and \(b_{\G_2}\); SBPs for the counterterms and \(k\)-dependent stochasticity that the overlap volume cannot reach.
-The 54\% improvement on \(\sigma(\Mnu)\) is particularly consequential.
-DESI~DR1 combined with CMB data already prefers the normal neutrino mass hierarchy over the inverted hierarchy~\cite{DESI:2024hhd,Chudaykin:2025lww}, and tightening \(\sigma(\Mnu)\) from galaxy clustering sharpens this determination at every stage of DESI data releases.
+The optimal strategy combines both approaches: multi-tracer calibration for \(b_1\) and the stochastic terms; SBPs for the counterterms and \(k\)-dependent stochasticity that the multi-tracer covariance cannot reach.
+The 24\% improvement on \(\sigma(\Mnu)\) from adding PFS to the DESI joint analysis is particularly consequential.
+DESI~DR1 combined with CMB data already prefers the normal neutrino mass hierarchy over the inverted hierarchy~\cite{DESI:2024hhd,Chudaykin:2025lww}, and any further tightening of \(\sigma(\Mnu)\) from galaxy clustering sharpens this determination at every stage of DESI data releases.

 The method generalizes to any pair of overlapping spectroscopic surveys with different target selections~\cite{Alarcon:2016bkr}---Euclid\(\,\times\,\)DESI, Roman\(\,\times\,\)Spec-S5, and DESI-II\(\,\times\,\)MegaMapper---and joint J-PAS\(\,\times\,\)PFS forecasts have already explored similar synergies~\cite{Qin:2025nkk}.
 Adding the tree-level bispectrum~\cite{Ivanov:2023qzb,Bakx:2025pop} would activate the sub-leading counterterm \(c_1\) and break the \(b_1\)--\(b_2\)--\(b_{\G_2}\) degeneracies through the \(Z_2\) kernel structure.